 Brain scans of the child show that she experiences a serotonin rush during a broad spectrum of regurgitation, from a light, trickling expulsion during or after a feed, to a sudden projectile splash onto a Teddy bear, to a gradual, 3-minute drip.
 While the infant used to strongly prefer vomiting milk or formula, she has reportedly begun to enjoy vomiting some solid foods, especially yam, avocado, and sometimes even prunes.

-“Without a doubt, this information will help us with Gracie in the ”, McMillan’s mother, Julie, told reporters.
+“Without a doubt, this information will help us with Gracie in the future”, McMillan’s mother, Julie, told reporters.
 “She’s always be eating something off the floor, or wanting to be bounced up and down.
 We tried to look for feeding and burping techniques that will keep her from vomiting,” she told reporters.

 “But now that we know it’s the highlight of her afternoon, we’ll feel a lot better about just letting her have at it.”
 McMillan said while wiping a huge patch of partially-digested breast milk off of her chest.